 Before future demands can be considered in the planning process, a base case condition needs to be established which accurately quantifies and distributes existing demands by geographic location.
-For this WFP, the billing data for 2012 has been established as the base case condition of average daily usage.
-Water use in 2012 was higher than metered use in the 2013-2015 period even though the number of services increased.
-This is primarily due to effects of extreme drought experienced in the summer/fall of 2014 and 2015 when TMWA publicly requested its customers to conserve at least 10 percent.
-The billed water use for new services added between 2012 and 2015 was added to this base demand to create the initial 2015 base demand for the 2035 WFP.
+For this WFP, the billing data for 2021 has been established as the base case condition of average daily usage.
+Since the completion of the previous WFP, the 2021 billing data was the most recent complete data set that represented an average year that had reasonable weather and minimal post COVID-19 pandemic shutdown impacts.